shreyaspotnis/ipbec/Readme.md

 Second, modify the `ImageList` class in `clt/ImageList.py` to suit your file naming format.
 The way it's done currently is for every absorption image, two new images are added.
 The first is an absorption image, and the second is a reference image.
-The absorption image ends with 'Abs.tif' and the reference image ends with 'Ref.tif'.
+The absorption image ends with `'Abs.tif'` and the reference image ends with `'Ref.tif'`.
 Check out `/ipbec/testdata/test_images` for some sample images.